The Big Muff π Page

 1967

-Foxey Lady V1.
+• Foxey Lady V1.
 A rebranded version of the two knob Mosrite FUZZ-rite, sold by guitar manufacturer Guild in the USA.
 It was named after the Jimi Hendrix song.
 The FUZZ-rite was an Ed Sanner design, made by Mosrite, who simply repackaged it for Guild.
-Supposedly only around 1000 of these pedal were made before Mosrite went bankrupt in 1968.
+Supposedly only around 1000 of these pedals were made before Mosrite went bankrupt in 1968.

-Foxey Lady V2.
+• Foxey Lady V2.
 A new version of the two knob Foxey Lady fuzz.
 Mike Matthews briefly had these made for Guild, manufactured by Aul Instruments in the USA.
-The circuit was different than the Foxey Lady V1.
+The circuit was only slightly different from the FUZZ-rite circuit used in the Foxey Lady V1.
+It replaced the previous Foxey Lady pedal made by Mosrite for Guild when Mosrite went bankrupt in 1968.

 1968